AlcoholRehabHelp Logo

 Alcohol Tolerance

-Alcohol Tolerance occurs after consistent, continued alcohol consumption leads to a lesser effect.
-People develop tolerance when their brain functions adjust to compensate for the disruption caused by alcohol consumption in their behavior and bodily functions.
+Alcohol tolerance occurs after consistent, continued drinking leads to a lesser effect.
+People develop tolerance when their brain functions adjust to compensate for the disruption caused by alcohol in their behavior and bodily functions.

 Why Do Alcoholics Drink?